 I received my J.D. from the University of Tennessee in 2004 where I served as Managing Editor of the Tennessee Law Review.
 After practicing as a civil litigator and serving as a municipal and community development volunteer in the United States Peace Corps, I received my Ph.D. in Educational Administration and Policy from the University of Georgia in 2013.

 I come to education through an untraditional route and I do not take that for granted.
 I am passionate about education as a tool for personal and societal growth.
 My main instructional goal is to inspire students to ask "why?"
 I want students to really interrogate their own assumptions and how they interact with the world and the institutional systems of which they are a part.
 So often in education, and in life, we get stuck in a rut, doing things the way they've always been done.
 Sometimes that's because it is actually the best way but often it's because we haven't critically examined "the why."

 My primary areas of interest for research and teaching are education law and policy, particularly as they pertain to issues of equity.
-Specifically, my research focuses on issues of race and religion in public schools.
-I am also delving into a new area of research in higher education on collegiality in the professoriate.
+Specifically, my research focuses on issues of race, religion, and speech in public schools.

 Blankenship-Knox, A.E., Platt, E., & Read, H.* (2017).
 Rewarding collegiality: The use of collegiality as a factor in faculty evaluation and employment decisions.
 The Journal of Faculty Development, 31(2), 37-42.